List of Craig of the Creek characters: Kelsey Pokoly

 Kelsey loves her father, who is the only person besides Mortimor who she has to rely on.
 In return, her father supports her fantasies.
 Kelsey is very close to Craig and J.P.
 She views the former as her equal in terms of adventuring and the latter as a simple, naive sidekick of sorts.
 She nevertheless cares for them dearly.
 Besides them, she appears to be close friends with Maney of the Horse Girls, who acts as her steed in "battle", Stacks, who provides interesting talks over various books of fantasy and sci-fi origin and has shown strong admiration towards Wildernessa and her animal conservationist efforts.
 In "Tea Timer's Ball", she learns that a boy named Aaron has a crush on her.
 Despite accepting his offer to attend a dance, she admits that she does not have any romantic feelings for him.
-She was later revealed via Twitter by show writer Jeff Trammell, to be a lesbian.
+She was later revealed via Twitter by show writer Jeff Trammell, to be a lesbian as well In the episode "Wildernessa" it is shown that Kelsey had a crush on Wildernessa.
 This culminated in the episode "Fire and Ice" where she realizes that she has feelings for Stacks and, following a supportive conversation with Kat, chooses to pursue a relationship with her.
+In "Heart of the Forest", Xavier points out he wasn’t going to betray them but since they except Craig believed he was they motivated/wanted him to do it, Craig agrees what they did was disgraceful much to Kelsey's reaction.

 In "Alternate Creekiverse", Kelsey is a member of the ninja kids, but is not as well adapted as them.
 She also has a mouse instead of a parakeet.
 In "Craig to the Future", Kelsey is close friends with Maya and they both take part in wrestling.
-She initially had broken up with Stacks, but gets back together with her.
+She initially had broken up with Stacks for a week, but gets back together with her.